zhishengyzs/cross-sectional-equity-modeling/README.md

 # Rolling Cross-Sectional Strategy - 50 NASDAQ Stocks

-A quantitative trading strategy that uses rolling cross-sectional OLS regression to predict stock returns and select top-performing stocks from a universe of 50 NASDAQ stocks.
+A quantitative trading strategy that uses rolling cross-sectional Ridge regression to predict stock returns and select top-performing stocks from a universe of 50 NASDAQ stocks.

 ## Quickstart